-The impairment allowance account also covers losses where there is objective evidence that losses are present in components of the loan portfolio at the balance sheet date, but these components have not yet been specifically identified.
-When a loan is uncollectible, it is written off against the related impairment allowance account.
-Subsequent recoveries are credited to bad and doubtful debt expense in the income statement.
+The impairment provision also covers losses where there is objective evidence that losses are present in components of the loan portfolio at the balance sheet date, but these components have not yet been specifically identified.
+When a loan is uncollectable, it is written-off against the related impairment provision.
+Subsequent recoveries are credited to losses on loans and advances in the income statement.

-If the amount of impairment subsequently decreases due to an event occurring after the write down, the release of the impairment allowance account is credited to bad and doubtful debt expense in the income statement.
+If the amount of impairment subsequently decreases due to an event occurring after the write down, the release of the impairment provision is credited to the income statement.
 Impairment reversals are limited to what the carrying amount would have been, had no impairment losses been recognised.

 Interest income on loans and receivables held at amortised cost is recognised on the impaired amount using the original effective interest rate before the impairment.

 (xiv) Impairment of Parent Company investments in subsidiary undertakings and associates, loans and receivables

 Impairment of Parent Company investments in subsidiary undertakings and associates, loans and receivables are accounted for in the same way as impairments of other financial assets, and loans and receivables (as set out above).

 (xv) Borrowings, including convertible bonds

 Borrowings are recognised initially at their issue proceeds net of transaction costs incurred.
 Subsequently borrowings are stated at amortised cost and any difference between net proceeds and the redemption value is recognised in the income statement over the period of the borrowings using the effective interest method.